dr-evo/sins2-autocast/docs/patterns/aoe targeting.md

+# Overview
+Target an AOE only if it has at least X valid targets. e.g. subspace rupture, radiation bomb

+combine with targeting priority or overlap if necessary

+# Example
 add 'target_constraint' = 'has_valid_targets_in_radius'
 with 'target_count_value' = desired minimum target count

-combine with targeting priority if necessary

 ability.auto_cast
 ```json